Radhika Madan: When We See A Love Story It Just Feels Like Home

 “Somewhere down the lane we love Love and that is something we all connect to and we all want in our life.
-The reason we do our job is because we are finding love in that,” Radhika in a candid chat told IANS.
+The reason we do our job is because we are finding love in that,” Radhika said in a candid chat.

 The 26-year-old actress added: “Every aspect has love and I think that’s what hits the chord in our hearts.
 So when we see a love story it just feels home and that’s the reason maybe people are attracted to it.”